How to Look After Your Hands and Wrists In Muay Thai

 Use gloves with solid wrist protection

-With hand wraps providing security and stability underneath, your gloves are designed to provide additional wrist/finger/knuckle protection while absorbing the impact of the various surfaces you strike.
+With hand wraps providing security and stability underneath, your Muay Thai gloves are designed to provide additional wrist/finger/knuckle protection while absorbing the impact of the various surfaces you strike.
 The quality of your gloves has a direct relation on the security and protection they can provide.
 This is an important point to consider when investing in gloves, as their design, size and price need to be weighed up against their durability and protection capabilities.

 Be careful how you hit pads and bags